lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 This means that, since applying cover leads to a positive stETH rebase, it cannot be used to reimburse bETH holders from prior negative stETH rebases.
 In contrast, implementing the calculations detailed above as part of the positive rebase handling, and forwarding only the rewards-generated part of the balance increase to Anchor, allows recovering the bETH/stETH rate to 1.

-The Anchor integration already has the calculations proposed above implemented using a plug-in adapter for retrieving the total number of shares burnt for cover purposes.
-The current version of the adapter just returns zero so it will need to be replaced if/after the proposed changes are made to the protocol.
+The Anchor integration already had the calculations proposed above implemented using a plug-in adapter for retrieving the total number of shares burnt for cover purposes.
 See [`AnchorVault.collect_rewards#434`](https://github.com/lidofinance/anchor-collateral-steth/blob/39cd11d9d628c1de6f4f481f3992f2d1fca41ecf/contracts/AnchorVault.vy#L434) for the possible sketch of usage with similar integrations.

 ### Burn permissions